 - Inclusion of the copies recorded in VD16/VD17 in libraries in the German language area

-Instructions for using the search mask of ORDA16 can be found here.
+Instructions (in german) for using the search mask of ORDA16 can be found here.

 MRFH = Marburger Repertorium zur Übersetzungsliteratur im deutschen Frühhumanismus, URL: www.mrfh.de.